StephGagne/Running-Statistics/README.md

 This file also includes function medabsdev(x,axis) that calculates the MAD inside run_stats.

 The code is slow when the running window is large.
 Suggestions that would improve the speed are very welcome.
 All suggestions welcome.
+Please, use the issues system.

 I am planning to add features to choose the running stats to be performed in the options, to avoid unnecessary calculations.
 In a foreseeable future.